mikehaller/iot-suite-cli/README.md

     sort: name
     verbose: false

-  Please note that the scope needs to be URL Encoded already, so instead of white spaces, use the encoded entities such as %20 etc.
+  Please note that the scope must not be URL Encoded.
+If you have multiple scopes, use a space as delimiter.
+On the command line using the `--scope` option, you may need to use quotes if you have multiple scopes.

 ## Functionality